 3) To calculate the indicator’s value, divide the number of pregnant women who consumed a vitamin A rich food the previous day or night by the total number of interviewed women.
 Multiply the result by 100 to convert it to a percentage.

 B) Assessing the Consumption of Vitamin A Rich Foods Only

 1) Follow the same methodology used by MDD-W for assessing the foods eaten during the previous day or night.
 However, instead of categorizing the consumed foods into the 10 food groups required by MDD-W, use the first fourteen categories listed in FAO’s Guidelines (page 8).

 2) If a pregnant woman consumed any of the foods included in the vitamin A rich food groups listed in FAO’s Guidelines (page 27), she can be considered as having “consumed a vitamin A rich food”.

 3) To calculate the indicator’s value, divide the number of pregnant women who consumed a vitamin A rich food the previous day or night by the total number of interviewed pregnant women.
 Multiply the result by 100 to convert it to a percentage.

 1) The data required for this indicator is prone to seasonal variations.
 Do your best to collect baseline and endline data in the same period of a year; otherwise it is very likely that they will not be comparable.

-2) Vitamin A is fat-soluble vitamin and therefore needs to be consumed with fat in order to be effectively absorbed.
-Consider including in your survey questions assessing whether the vitamin A rich foods consumed by the woman were eaten with our without fats.
+2) Vitamin A is a fat-soluble vitamin and therefore needs to be consumed with fat in order to be effectively absorbed.
+Consider including in your survey questions assessing whether the vitamin A rich foods consumed by the woman were eaten with or without fats.
 For example, “Was the spinach you ate prepared with our without any fats or oils?”